 Infection-Control Products

 Dental surgeons have to use a number of disinfectants and infection-control procedures that have strong smells.
 Examples of such products are antibacterial soaps, disinfection wipes and even gloves.
-Sterilization of dental instruments as well as glutaraldehyde, a chemical used to clean products that cannot be heat-sterilized, also generate an antiseptic smell.
+Sterilization of dental instruments as well as glutaraldehyde, a chemical used to clean products that cannot be heat-sterilized, also generates an antiseptic smell.

 Dental Procedures